Kinvey/kinvey-cli/README.md

 You can run `kinvey init` from any directory as it always writes your new profile in your home directory.

-Next, you need to configure Kinvey CLI to connect to a Flex Service that you've already created using the Kinvey Console.
+Next, you need to configure Kinvey CLI to connect to a Flex Service that you've already created using the Kinvey Console or through `kinvey flex create <service-name>`.

 For the following commands, you need to switch to the Node.js project directory that you will be deploying as a Flex Service as the configuration they create and read is project-specific.